tentone/nunuStudio/README.md

 * there are packages prepared for one click instalation for windows, linux and osx

 ### Todos
- - Project webpage
+ - Webpage
  - Audio
- - Physics integration
+ - Physics (Cannon.JS)
- - Blockly integration
+ - Blockly block script
- - Script helpers

 ### License
 nunuStudio uses a MIT license (Available on GitHub page)